VEuPathDB/StaticContent/content/common/methods.md

   <div class="anchor"><a name="threeInHouse"></a></div>
   <h3>Supplements to the EBI Pipelines</h3>
   <div class="method-details">
    <p>VEuPath DB supplements the EBI pipeline with workflows that produce data for EST alignments, Open reading frames, and synteny (Table).</p>

    <p><u>EST alignments</u>: BLAT is applied to EST sequences that have been blocked using RepeatMasker. </p>

    <p><u>Open reading frame generation</u>: Open reading frames are generated from genomic DNA or EST sequences.
 The analysis produces a gff file containing the ORFs (50 or more amino acid translations of the input nucleic acid) for the 6 reading frames.
 The translations in all 6 reading frames do not necessarily begin with MET but always end at a stop codon.
 ORF names are in the form template-frame-start-end, e.g. AAEL01000396-5-5847-4366.</p>

    <p><u>Synteny</u>: VEuPathDB uses an in-house script called runMercator to run pair-wise alignments that employs Mercator and MAVID for comparative genome analysis.
 Mercator generates orthology maps using genomes and exon coordinates to create exon translations for protein BLAT alignments.
 The orthology maps are used as a guide for MAVID which also uses a phylogenetic newick tree to generate gene alignments.</p>

-    <p>Another table here</p>
+   <p><a href="https://community.eupathdb.org/documents/Methods-Supplements-Genomes.pdf">Details for the supplements to the EBI pipelines</a></p>
   </div>

 <hr>